Stefanie Pruegel’s garden ♿️ 🐦 Come on in this fully-electrified home!

 Green Home Features

-Stefanie’s San Leandro Home features insulation in the attic, walls, and under the floor, rooftop solar, a back-up battery, SPAN smart panel, a ductless heat pump HVAC system, a heat pump water heater, induction stove, 3,000 gallon rainwater catchment system,a “solar” clothes dryer (aka air drying), and more.
+Stefanie’s San Leandro Home features insulation in the attic, walls, and under the floor, rooftop solar, a back-up battery, SPAN smart panel, a ductless heat pump HVAC system, a heat pump water heater, induction stove, electric vehicle, 3,000 gallon rainwater catchment system,a “solar” clothes dryer (aka air drying), and more.
 It was featured on the 2021 East Bay Green Home Tour.

 Stefanie’s videos and downloads